RoshanOscarSah/flutterbaseapp/README.md

 - make .env file at root of this project and fill data like given in .env.example file

+-while Sending it to App Store put APPSTORE_APIKEY and APPSTORE_APPISSUER in .env file. also put .keystore inside lib/credential folder

 # Note

 1. This app is not a full app, it is a template to start your app with